DalbergDataInsights/react-components/docs/README.md

 - dropdown - root component (div)
 - button - container for label and arrow icon (div)
 - label - label and selected name (div)
-- icon - svg container (mui SvgIcon)
+- icon - an svg container (mui SvgIcon)
 - menu - container with dropdown options (div)
-- option - item in menu (a)
+- option - item in the menu (a)

-It is essential for the integrity of the component to not overwrite the display: flex and flex flow css.
+It is essential for the integrity of the component to not overwrite the display: flex and flex-flow CSS.

 ### DropdownButton Example